KitApps/schema-refined/README.md

 - [ ] Fill in "Usage" section in the README
 - [ ] Start CHANGLELOG
 - [ ] Setup CI with public results
+- [ ] Render and release documentation
 - [ ] Release on Clojars

+## Usage

+TBD

+## Future Versions (a.k.a In Progress)

+* Separate "serialization" presentation (basic Scalar types) fro "business" logic and rules with a flexibility to send pointers to all predicates over the wire

 ## Contribute